kcspradlin/kelly_criterion_portfolio/Readme.md

 The script uses other modules, but these come with a standard Python 3.x installation.
 I installed all of these using pip, so I know that method works.

-Third, the scripts will look for the asset return statistics in a file named 'asset_return_statistics.txt'.
-It has to a have a specific format:
+Third, the scripts will look for a file with the asset return statistics.
+It has to have a specific format:

 * the first line must have 'mean returns' on it
 * the second line must have the mean excess returns of the assets, separated